Reflective Tanning Blankets – Are They Safe?

-Reflective tanning blankets have been used for quite some time to speed up the tanning process.
-Used outdoors under the baking summer sun, the reflective blankets are supposedly helpful with gaining a summer tan in a shorter period of time, without any products needed.
+Used outdoors under the scorching summer sun, the reflective blankets are supposedly helpful in gaining a summer tan in a shorter period of time, without the need for any products.

 While this sounds like a great solution to pale winter skin, are reflective tanning blankets worth trying?
-We think not, mostly because it still puts you at risk of sun damage.

 What Are Reflective Tanning Blankets?

-Reflective tanning blankets are made from silver reflective material.
-They are placed under the body and help to reflect light to those hard to reach places that you might not reach when lying out in the sun.
+They are placed under the body and help to reflect light to those hard-to-reach places that you might not reach when lying out in the sun.

 The silver reflective material reflects UV rays from its surface towards the body, and these reflected UV rays help to tan the skin.